|

 interest in groundwater has seen the

-two- and three-day training courses dealing
+offering of many two- and three-day training

-with various aspects of the problem.
-There
+courses dealing with various aspects of the

-to cover and absorb more aspects of this
+include time to cover and absorb more

-expanding field and the opportunity for
+aspects of this expanding field and the

-in-depth technical learning.
-Groundwater
+opportunity for in-depth technical learning.

-legislation, natural attenuation, risk
+Groundwater legislation, natural

-assessment, wellhead protection techniques,
+attenuation, risk assessment, wellhead

-the last several years that intensive one
+an extent in the last several years that

-sessions, are needed to adequately cover all
+intensive one-week courses are needed to adequately

-of these new developments.
+cover all of these new developments. |

-the enlarge button
+Click the enlarge button

 Most groundwater